Published: January 6, 2013

 In terms of tenderness I really haven’t had a lot of trouble with that.
 The one aspect that I have always wanted to achieve is the burt chicken skin so that when you bite into the chicken.
 For this adventure I was able to maintain the juices that were packed inside and still have that great smoky flavor.

 Okay lastly in terms of the appearance I think that the finished product came out great.
 I really liked how the skin of the chicken really came through the sauce.
 The only aspect of the chicken skin that I want and I think that I need to improve is getting some more of that burnt skin on the top.
 I think that if I figure out that last aspect I think that I will have a lot of high marks for my chicken.
-[Tell me what you think of the finished product by simply clicking on the image where you can enter your own comments!!]

 Overall, I think with this practice run was very successful in moving steps forward in perfecting my barbecue competition chicken.
 Since one of the main goals of this test practice was to try to improve the appearance of my chicken rather than the tenderness and also taste, but I think overall I really hit the nail on head.